Luv3rie/Luv3rie.github.io/_posts/2026-03-28-htb-darkzero.md

 ---

 # Machine Info
+DarkZero` is a hard-difficulty Windows machine designed around an assumed breach scenario in which the attacker is provided with low-privileged user credentials.
+The machine features an Active Directory environment with Bidirectional trust, Cross-domain MSSQL Trusted Link, and `TGTDelegation`.
+The attacker discovers a misconfigured MSSQL trusted link, the link points to a different domain (`darkzero.htb` -> `darkzero.ext`), and the remote login has sysadmin privileges.
+The attacker enables the `xp_cmdshell` procedure as a sysadmin and executes commands.
+The spawned session under the `MSSQLSERVICE`, doesn't have `SeImpersonatePrivilege`; however, the user account running the service is configured and granted to have `SeServiceLogonRight`.
+The attacker is forced to change the password and get a new session with Logon Type 5 (Service Logon) to regain those privileges, and gain system privileges on the DC02 (`darkzero.ext`).
+To compromise the `darkzero.htb` domain, the attacker abuses `TGTdelegation` by forcing the DC01 to authenticate to DC02, having Unconstrained Delegation enabled.

 As is common in real life pentests, you will start the DarkZero box with credentials for the following account `john.w / RFulUtONCOL!`
 # Nmap Scan
 ### DC01.darkzero.htb